I2rys/ODiscord/ASC/README.md

     node index.js <discord_token> <dictionary> <changing_delay(seconds)>

  - discord_token - Your discord token.
- - dictionary - Your messages to put in your Discord account status.
+ - dictionary - Your messages to change in your Discord account status.
  - changing_delay - The status changing delay in seconds.

 ## License